 POLICY 402 - Access and Accommodation for Individuals With Disabilities

-POLICY 423 - Short Term Disability Pay Continuation
+POLICY 423 - Short-Term Disability Pay Continuation

 .

-Dependents Loses Eligibility
+- Dependents Loses Eligibility

-Medical and Dental Coverage When your dependent child reaches the age of 26, the child will be dropped from coverage.
+Medical and Dental Coverage: When your dependent child reaches age 26, the child will be dropped from coverage.
 This is the only change allowed on the plan, and it will happen automatically.
 If your child still requires coverage, you may elect to continue his or her medical, dental, and/or vision coverage under COBRA for up to 36 months.
 Look for your COBRA notification in the mail within 2 weeks of the end of the month in which your child turns 26 to ensure that you do not miss the sixty-day deadline for electing COBRA continuation coverage.
 For more information on COBRA benefits, please visit the COBRA page.

 Remember!
 Process your life event within 30 days from the date of birth or adoption to make many of these changes.
 You will be required to provide documentation indicating the date of your child’s birth or placement.